saastechacademy/foundation/project-ideas/product-master/createProduct.md

       * productJson (Map)
 2. Remove productJson.features into a new list features.
 3. Remove productJson.goodIdentifications into a new list goodIdentifications.
+4. Remove product.price into a new map priceMap.
+5. If priceMap is not null, initialize ProductPrice list.
+   * Add fromDate = nowTimestamp in priceMap and add it to ProductPrice list and add it to productJson map.
-4. If features is not null, initialize ProductFeatureAppl (name should be the same for entity rest api) list.
+6. If features is not null, initialize ProductFeatureAppl (name should be the same for entity rest api) list.
-5. Iterate through features and perform following steps,
+7. Iterate through features and perform following steps,
    * If feature.productFeatureTypeId doesn't exist, create new.
    * If feature.productFeatureId doesn't exist, create new with feature.description and productFeatureTypeId returned in above step.
    * Prepare a map with following values and add to ProductFeature list